 I was impressed by Dr. Whitcomb.
 He was a devout and learned man, who was very serious about what he was teaching.
 In his lectures and his book Dr. Whitcomb presented evidence which seem to show that the mainstream scientific understanding of the earth’s age was incorrect.
 This evidence included polystrate fossils, supposedly older rock layers resting atop supposedly younger rocks, and recent lava flows where radioactive dating methods gave spuriously old dates.

 Regarding biological evolution, the young earth creationists pointed to a lack of transitional fossils, and also the lack of observed transformations from one major life form to another happening today.
 Much was made of fossil mistakes such as “Piltdown man” and “Nebraska man”.
 (Piltdown man was later discovered to be a deliberate hoax, and Nebraska man was an imaginary construct based on the finding of a tooth which was actually from an extinct pig.)

 As a young Christian it was naturally appealing to me to believe that the rock layers and indeed the whole universe confirmed and demonstrated the truth of God’s revelation in the Bible.
 It did not occur to me to be skeptical of this teaching.
-Also, I was surrounded by smart, competent students (this was Princeton University) in the Christian fellowship who took all this to be completely true.
+Also, I was surrounded by smart, competent students in the Christian fellowship who took all this to be completely true.
 Therefore I became a believer in YE creationism as an undergraduate.
 I did not make it a big focus of my faith, but I did persuade my Christian roommate at the time that Genesis was literally true.